KihtrakRaknas/3D-Maze/README.md

 Click the `3D-Maze.jar` file

 ### Rebuild
-To rebuild the jar file, run `jar cvfe 3D-Maze.jar MazeProgram *.class` in the project director
+To rebuild the jar file, run `jar cvfe 3D-Maze.jar MazeProgram *.class` in the project directory